EDRN/eke.specimens/eke/specimens/README.txt

     "Ernie's specimens."
     >>> f.text
     '<p>Warning: may solely be comprised of felt or plastic.</p>'
-    >>> f.getTotalNumSpecimens()
+    >>> f.getNumParticipants()
     0

-As before, the folder starts out with zero specimens since there's nothing inside of it to contribute to the total.
+As before, the folder starts out with zero participants since there's nothing inside of it to contribute to the total.

 No problem, though, let's add some specimens…